hitohata/Real-time_sentiment_analytics_and_insights_dashboard/backend/README.md

 > [!NOTE]
 > To run this function locally, you need to have Node.js (v22) and npm installed on your machine.

-This function can run locally using the `npm run dev` command.
+This function can run locally using the `npm run start` command.

 To run the function locally, you need to install the dependencies first.